 - Upgrading to a new version of myIR.
-The changes will include: - better functionality - · improved navigational structure - cleaner, modern and consistent look and feel - All functionality available on any device (e.g. tablets, mobile phones)
+The changes will include: - better functionality - improved navigational structure - cleaner, modern and consistent look and feel - All functionality available on any device (e.g. tablets, mobile phones)

 In our second release we will also be upgrading to a new version of myIR.
 This change will impact all customers who use myIR.
+As high users of myIR, this will be of particular interest to tax intermediaries.